 Where do I start with Squarespace SEO?

 Squarespace has a good guide with the basics of what every site owner should do.
 This includes submitting your site to Google, properly naming your pages, and other simple techniques to make your site search friendly.
 DIYers should start with those tips.
+You can also download our guide here.

 Can you get to me the top position in Google?